InterCoML Conference

 Non-CA24136 Members:

 The conference fee for non-members of CA24136 is 120 euros.
-Registration will be launched in March 2026.
+Please complete the registration first.
+Payment details will be sent to you after registration.

 • Martin Lazar (University of Dubrovnik, HR) - Chair